tiraboschi/hyperconverged-cluster-operator/docs/cluster-configuration.md

 `BlockUninstallIfWorkloadsExist` is the default behaviour.

+## Cluster level EvictionStrategy

+`UninstallStrategy` defines how to proceed on uninstall when workloads (VirtualMachines, DataVolumes) still exist:

+`EvictionStrategy` defines at the cluster level if the VirtualMachineInstance should be migrated instead of shut-off in case of a node drain.
+If the VirtualMachineInstance specific field is set it overrides the cluster level one.
+Possible values:

+- `EvictionStrategyNone` no eviction strategy at cluster level.
+- `EvictionStrategyLiveMigrate` ???
+- `EvictionStrategyExternal` ???

+`EvictionStrategyLiveMigrate` is the default behaviour.

 ## Hyperconverged Kubevirt cluster-wide Crypto Policy API

 Starting from OCP/OKD 4.6, a [cluster-wide API](https://github.com/openshift/enhancements/blob/master/enhancements/kube-apiserver/tls-config.md) is available for cluster administrators to set TLS profiles for OCP/OKD core components.